levontumanyan/ragging-my-brain/README.md

 1. find all the text files you need for your model to check.
 2. chunk them accordingly.
+3. hash the chunk (md5). store the chunk in a metadata store(jsonl).
-3. Take the text chunks and embed them using a model.
+4. Take the text chunks and embed them using a model.
-4. store the embeddings in a vector store (FAISS, chromadb, etc.)
+5. store the embeddings in a vector store (FAISS, chromadb, etc.)

 This is what RAG+LLM question flow looks like: